-The share for 'production of renewable energy such as solar panels or biogas plants' among potential applicants varies from 22% in Hungary to 61% in the Netherlands, Poland and Romania (Figure 2.24).
+The share for 'production of renewable energy such as solar panels or biogas plants' among potential applicants varies from 22% in Hungary to 81% in Austria (Figure 2.24).
 For 'Purchase of land,' the lowest value was in Hungary (10%), and the highest in Romania (54%) but overall, about half of potential applicants would have opted for buying land.
-Investments in irrigation and digitalisation diverge, but interestingly enough, marketing and selling alternatives (also linked to farm diversification) are most pronounced in Eastern European countries (Bulgaria, Slovakia, Slovenia and Romania) showing a potential for development in this area in the coming years.
+Investments in irrigation and digitalisation diverge, but interestingly enough, marketing and selling alternatives (also linked to farm diversification) are most pronounced in Eastern European countries (Bulgaria, Slovenia and Romania) showing a potential for development in this area in the coming years.